-In Fall 2016, approximately 20 scholarships, averaging $4,800 a year, are available to incoming Freshman meeting the following two criteria:
+In Fall 2019, scholarships averages $4,800 a year are available to transfer students who meet all of the following criteria:

-- The student must major in an under represented STEM discipline - Chemistry, Computer Science, Engineering, Geology, or Mathematics.
+- The student must major in one of the STEM disciplines - Chemistry, Computer Science, Engineering, Geology, or Mathematics.

 - The student must qualify for financial aid as indicated by FAFSA.

-What are the other benefits of being an S-STEM Scholar?
+What are the other benefits of being a S-STEM Scholar?

 - Each summer, S-STEM students will enroll in a 2 week, all day, course, the STEM Academy.
 This course aims to solidify the background material from the previous semester and introduce the key concepts which the student will see in the upcoming year.
 The course will be taught by a member of the Project Team.